• Skip to primary navigation

 One: Beat the eggs and milk together in a large jug.

-Two: Add all of the other frittata ingredients (remember the oil is for brushing the sides of the pan).
+Two: Add all of the other frittata ingredients except the oil, which is used for brushing the sides of the pan.

 Four: Allow to cool for 5 minutes then run a round-edged knife around the tin to loosen it, before releasing it from the tin.